trayanmomkov/jos/README.md

-See README.md in the master branch.
+See README.md in master branch.